 3:45pm pick-up kids from school

-Try to use a time blocked daily schedule right now.
-You can download for FREE.
-It’s located in our resource library.
-You can practice all you like.
+You can practice time blocking your day by simply making a list of your daily work schedule and any other obligations.
 I promise, you’ll realize just how important it is to write down your start time, end time and transition time.
 It will make a difference in your work day.

 Once you time block your work day, you will see your schedule with more clarity.
 In the example above, notice the arrival times had to be adjusted to accommodate the travel/transition time.